jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 By working through this tutorial, you'll learn:

-* How to setup an extension development environment from scratch on a Linux or OSX machine (TODO: footnote for Windows users)
+* How to setup an extension development environment from scratch on a Linux or OSX machine.
+    * Windows users: You'll need to modify the commands slightly.
 * How to start an extension project from [jupyterlab/extension-cookiecutter-ts](https://github.com/jupyterlab/extension-cookiecutter-ts)
 * How to iteratively code, build, and load your extension in JupyterLab
 * How to version control your work with git
-* How to release your extension for others to enjoy (TODO: maybe?)
+* How to release your extension for others to enjoy

 ![Completed xkcd extension screenshot](xkcd_tutorial_complete.png)